-For more than thirty years, the Community Clinic (formerly the Educational Psychology Clinic) at California State University, Long Beach has served as a primary training site for the School Psychology, School Counseling, Reading/Language Arts and Mathematics master's degree Programs and the Marriage and Family Therapists program while providing comprehensive educational and psychological services to school age children at a moderate cost.
+For more than forty years, the Community Clinic (formerly the Educational Psychology Clinic) at California State University, Long Beach has served as a primary training site for the School Psychology, School Counseling, Reading/Language Arts and Mathematics master's degree Programs and the Marriage and Family Therapists program while providing comprehensive educational and psychological services to school age children at a moderate cost.
 Services at the Clinic are provided by graduate students under the direct supervision of faculty in the College of Education.

 Commitment to Diversity